hoophq/docs/docs/plugins/indexer/api.md

 The fields `limit` and `offset` can be used to paginate the results from a search.

+## Highlighters

+It allows to highlight results to a specific client

+### ANSI

+The `ansi` highlighter mark the results to output them properly in a terminal

+### HTML

+The `html` mark the results to output them properly in an web application.

 ## Facets

 Facets allow you to include aggregated information about the documents matching your query.
 In the request example we have two types of facets.